-- If the good-link-quality counter has reached the maximum number of good link quality, UE-1 determines to perform path switching to PC5.

-- If the good-link-quality counter has not reached the maximum number of good link quality until the switch-back-attempt timer expires, UE-1 determines not to perform path switching to PC5.

 When UE-1 determines to perform path switching to PC5, steps 7 to 10 are performed.

 7. UE-1 sends a Path Switch Request message to UE-2 to trigger path switching from Uu to PC5.

 8. UE-2 responds with a Path Switch Response message.